CarlosCarbajalDev/CarlosCarbajalDev/README.md

 - 👋 Hi, I’m @CarlosCarbajalDev
-- 👀 I’m interested in ...
+- 👀 I’m interested in desing and develop web apps.
 - 🌱 I’m currently learning react, and a lot of design
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...